Gene Evin Atkins Named As Trader Joe's Los Angeles Shooter Suspected Of Killing Store Manager Melyda Corado

 “He went in his room and grabbed a gun and shot her,” Egland said, adding that the 78-year-old victim had survived the shooting and was “holding her own.”
 Authorities listed her in critical condition, according to an AP report.

 The standoff inside the Silver Lake Trader Joe’s dragged on for approximately three-and-a-half hours until Atkins finally surrendered without further incident at about 6:30 p.m.
 Pacific Time.
 He is now being held in Los Angeles County jail.
-A Los Angeles County Sheriff’s Department document lists Atkins as being born on January 12, 1990. he is listed as six feet tall and weighing 220 pounds.
+A Los Angeles County Sheriff’s Department document lists Atkins as being born on January 12, 1990.
+He is listed as six feet tall and weighing 220 pounds.

 During the standoff on Saturday, an eyewitness interviewed by CNN described the suspect as “a buff, sexy, black guy with dreads.”